 - Be actively engaged in relationships with other people: collaboration, place, role, and affirmation.

-Focus on… The Sustainability Certificate
+Zoom on… The Sustainability Certificate

 The Career Program has been designed to help students formulate and implement their professional project in line with their aspirations, skills, and the socio-economic reality of the labor market.